Elena-Gabriela Ruse: 2012–2016: Juniors, WTA Tour debut

-2018–2019: Major debut, Bucharest doubles final
+2018–2019: Major debut, WTA Tour doubles final

 Ruse qualified for her major main-draw debut at the 2018 Wimbledon Championships.

 She reached her first WTA Tour tournament final at the 2019 Bucharest Open, partnering again with Jaqueline Cristian; they were defeated by Viktória Kužmová and Kristýna Plíšková in the championship match.

-2021: First WTA Tour title, US Open doubles quarterfinal
+2021: Major doubles quarterfinal, WTA Tour singles title

 She made her WTA 1000 debut at the Indian Wells Open as a qualifier.

 Ruse won her maiden WTA Tour singles title at the Hamburg European Open, defeating Andrea Petkovic in the final.
 As a result of this run, she climbed 65 positions and entered the top 150 in singles at a new career-high of world No. 133.
 Following her run in Hamburg, Ruse reached a second consecutive final later that month, at the Palermo Ladies Open; however, she lost it in straight sets to Danielle Collins.

 She made her US Open debut as a qualifier, but lost in the first round to Markéta Vondroušová.
 At the same tournament she reached her first Grand Slam doubles quarterfinal partnering Monica Niculescu.

 She reached another new career-high of No. 83, on 18 October 2021, and finished the year ranked world No. 85.